 Do you have a budget?

 We all wish we had an unlimited amount of money to spend when it comes to framing our art, but the reality is that you probably don’t.
 Your professional framer should know the budget they need to work within so they can recommend suitable materials and styles that will fall within that budget.
 At AUM we have pre-finished mouldings that can range from $15 a foot to well over $100 a foot.
 So, even if your artwork is only going to require 8 feet of moulding that per foot price difference between different mouldings can make an enormous difference to cost.
 You really don’t want to fall in love with a design that you can’t afford because everything else you see after that won’t look as good to you.

 Do you have a timeline?

-At the end of the day, both you and the professional framer are experts in your own right.
-When it comes to your cherished piece of art, you understand the meaning and personality of it to a T. When it comes to how best to preserve it, what styles will go best with it, and what materials are necessary, a professional framer will give you the insight needed to make a decision.
+When it comes to your cherished piece of art, you understand the meaning and personality of it.
+When it comes to how best to preserve it, what styles will go best with it, and what materials are necessary, a professional framer will give you the insight needed to make a decision.
 If you can come to a conclusion together, you’ll get a custom frame that’s out of this world.
-Allow these questions to form the basis of what frame you should get, and you’ll be guaranteed excellent results.